What is the Flu?

 When there are no complications, flu can be treated at home and it is important to know that flu cannot be cured with antibiotics.
 The main prevention strategy is vaccination.

-Flu is a seasonal disease and generally emerges in winter; in the Northern Hemisphere, it predominantly circulates from November to March.
+The flu is a seasonal disease in both hemispheres of the world.
+It usually occurs in winter, with the predominant months of virus circulation being November to March.
 However, some years the virus may be active from October until the end of April.

-Most people recover from influenza on their own.
-However, in young children, pregnant women, elderly individuals and people with an immunosuppressed state or a chronic illness such as diabetes or asthma, flu can be more serious and even fatal if it is not diagnosed and treated early.
+Most people recover from the flu on their own.
+In children, pregnant women, elderly individuals and people with an immunosuppressed state or a chronic illness such as diabetes or asthma, flu can be more serious and even fatal if it is not diagnosed and treated early.

-There are three types of influenza virus: A, B and C. Types A and B are the most important because they lead to epidemics.
+There are three types of influenza viruses, called A, B and C. The virus types A and B are the most important, as they cause epidemics in humans.
+Influenza virus infection in animals (especially pigs and birds) is also a public health problem.

-A very important characteristic of type A influenza is its highly variable nature.
-The surface of the virus features two proteins or surface antigens, haemagglutinin (H) and neuraminidase (N).
-These two proteins are extremely important for both the virus, because they give the virus its capacity to infect its host, and humans, because the body produces defensive antibodies when it comes into contact with these proteins.
+An important characteristic of type A influenza is that it is very variable.
+It has two proteins or antigens on its surface: haemagglutinin (H) and neuraminidase (N).
+These two proteins are extremely important for both the virus and humans: for the virus, because they give it the capacity to infect its host; and for humans, because contact with these proteins causes the body to produce antibodies to protect itself against them.

-According to estimates by the World Health Organization (WHO), some 10–20% of the world’s population are infected by the influenza virus every year.
-Based on these data, influenza is believed to cause 250,000–500,000 deaths due to respiratory infections resulting directly from the flu virus.
+According to estimates by the World Health Organisation (WHO), 10%–20% of the world’s population are infected by the influenza virus every year.
+According to these data, the flu virus is estimated to cause between 250,000 and 500,000 deaths from respiratory infections.

-Those at the greatest risk of becoming infected and suffering complications due to influenza virus are pregnant women, children under 5 years, people over 65 years, patients with chronic conditions such as asthma, heart disease, lung disease or diabetes, immunosuppressed patients and healthcare personnel.
+Those at the greatest risk of becoming infected and suffering complications due to the flu virus are pregnant women, children under 5 years, people over 65 years, patients with chronic conditions such as asthma, heart disease, lung disease or diabetes, and immunosuppressed patients.
+Healthcare and social care personnel have a higher risk of exposure to the virus and, therefore, of becoming infected, as well as transmitting it to patients or people admitted to nursing homes.

 How is flu transmitted?